cyberark/conjur/design/providers/kubernetes_secrets_storage_csi/conjur_csi_provider_solution_design.md

 Please consult the [Secrets Store CSI Driver the documentation](https://secrets-store-csi-driver.sigs.k8s.io/providers#implementing-a-provider-for-secrets-store-csi-driver
 ) for more details.

-Our goal is to implement a CyberArk Conjur provider.
-This provider will authenticate with Conjur using the Kubernetes workload's service account token via `authn-jwt`, and fetch secrets from Conjur.
+Our goal here is to implement a CyberArk Conjur provider for the Secrets Store CSI driver.
+This provider will authenticate to and fetch secrets from Conjur.
 These secrets are then made available to Kubernetes pods, providing a seamless and secure method of managing secrets.

-Please note a proof of concept of the provider accompanies this solution design.
-This can be found at [./conjur_csi_provider_poc](./conjur_csi_provider_poc).
+The value of the provider is that it has the focused responsibility of providing the capability of fetching secret content from CyberArk Conjur.
+The grander responsibility of coordinating with the lifecycle of a workload and creating volume mounts etc. falls on the Secrets Store CSI Driver.

 ## Out of scope

 The following are outside the scope of this design:

+- Using Kubernetes API to extract Conjur Configuration or Secret Specification.
+This will provider a better mechanism for handling the various bits of cofiguration required by Conjur.
+In this first pass the `SecretsProviderClass` will hold all configuration related information.
+- Adopting the same Secret Specification format as Secrets Provider
 - Details on setting up CyberArk Conjur.
 - Integration with other Kubernetes CSI drivers.
 - Management of secrets within CyberArk Conjur.

 ## Solution

 The CyberArk Conjur provider is a gRPC server that listens on a Unix domain socket.
 It implements [the `CSIDriverProviderServer` interface](https://github.com/kubernetes-sigs/secrets-store-csi-driver/blob/2f3535d4e318a35b76bafb728650a15271f8d4d1/provider/v1alpha1/service_grpc.pb.go#L77-L84), which is defined by the Secrets Store CSI Driver project.

-At a high-level the provider's work is to serve `MountRequest`, which includes configuration parameters and the Kubernetes service account token of the requesting workload.
-The provider must use the Kubernetes service account token to authenticate to Conjur via the the `authn-jwt` authenticator.
+The interface currently has 2 methods, `Version` for metadata and version information and `Mount` for handling secret content requests.
+The bulk of the work for the provider will be to implement the `Mount` method which takes arguemnt  `MountRequest`, containing configuration parameters and the Kubernetes service account token of the requesting workload.
+The provider will use the Kubernetes service account token to authenticate to Conjur via the the `authn-jwt` authenticator.
 Once, authenticated the provider must fetch the appropriate secrets, and incorporate the values into the `MountResponse`.

-The `CSIDriverProviderServer` interface includes the `Mount` and `Version` methods:

-1. `Mount`: Invoked by the Secrets Store CSI Driver during the volume mount phase.
-The `MountRequest` object passed to this method contains several important fields:

-   - `Attributes`: A string containing JSON-encoded attributes.
-These attributes contain properties needed for the provider to fetch secrets, such as the `authnUrl` and secret IDs.
-This is a flexible mechanism that allows for a variable set of attributes based on the provider's requirements.

-   - `Secrets`: A string containing JSON-encoded secrets.
-These secrets contain sensitive data such as the Kubernetes service account token, which is used for authenticating with Conjur via the `authn-jwt` authenticator.

-   - `TargetPath`: The path where the Secrets Store CSI Driver expects the secrets files to be written.
-The provider is responsible for fetching the requested secrets and writing them to this path.

-   - `Permission`: A string containing JSON-encoded file permissions.
-These are the permissions that should be applied to the files containing the secrets.

-   The `Mount` method's responsibilities are to authenticate with the Conjur instance, fetch the secrets specified in the `Attributes`, write these secrets to files at the `TargetPath`, and then return a `MountResponse` to the Secrets Store CSI Driver.
-The `MountResponse` includes metadata about the fetched secrets, such as their IDs and versions.

-2. `Version`: Invoked by the Secrets Store CSI Driver to discover the provider's version information.
-This method returns a `VersionResponse` object that includes the version of the provider protocol, and the name and version of the provider's runtime.

-By implementing this gRPC server and the `CSIDriverProviderServer` interface, we can create a Conjur provider for the Kubernetes Secrets Store CSI Driver.
-This provider will handle fetching secrets from the Conjur instance and passing them back to the Secrets Store CSI Driver, which in turn makes them available to Kubernetes workloads.
+These secrets are then made available to Kubernetes pods, providing a seamless and secure method of managing secrets.

+Please consult the [Secrets Store CSI Driver the documentation](https://secrets-store-csi-driver.sigs.k8s.io/providers#implementing-a-provider-for-secrets-store-csi-driver
+) for more details.

+A proof of concept (POC) has been created as part of this solution design.
+The POC is available at [./conjur_csi_provider_poc](./conjur_csi_provider_poc).
+The primrary motivation behind the POC is to validate assumptions, though it can also be used as a foundation during the implementation phase of this solution design.
+The POC demonstrates the complete workflow of an application consuming secrets, written into an attached volume at startup by the POC provider that authenticates and fetches secrets from Conjur.

 ### UX